ShZil/network-utilities/Scanner/README.md

 I've added another class in `ScanClasses.py`, `Analysis`, but it's the exact same as Scan (inheritence), except the background colour is blue and not green.

+[22:55] Had a z-index issue -- the `Pages` weren't responding because they were behind the label.

+[23:02] At last, some consistency -- finally, the `Pages` stay in the same position between screens.